-Prof Daniel G. TENEN Director, CSI Singapore
+Prof Daniel G. TENEN Programme Leader, CSI Singapore

 Recent years have seen an explosion in the exploration and understanding of RNA biology processes, but the cross-talk between RNA classes and processes is not well defined, both in normal human cells and in disease, such as cancer.
 The RNA Biology Center (RBC) has set itself the goal of studying exactly that.